Codexdrip/loop-email-to-text/README.md

 As of 4/30/17 this incomplete.

 Update: The program works now as of 5/31/17
+Update: The 'tweaked' branch has been added as of 6/5/17.
+That branch is more managable and fluid, check it out.

 With this you'll be able to send an email from the command line.
 Some ideas:
   - YOu can send emails as text messages and loop the sending process.